-1.7 Statement of Purpose for the CCN Cardiac and Vascular Registry
+3.7 Statement of Purpose for the CorHealth Cardiac and Vascular Registry

-CCN maintains a statement of purpose for each of its data holdings within the CCN Cardiac and Vascular Registry.
-These statements of purpose explain the purpose and goals of the data holding, which is critical to CCN's function as a Registry, including a description of the personal health information contained within the data holdings, and a list of the sources of the personal health information.
+CorHealth maintains a statement of purpose for each of its data holdings within the CorHealth Cardiac and Vascular Registry.
+These statements of purpose explain the purpose and goals of the data holding, which is critical to CorHealth's function as a Registry, including a description of the personal health information contained within the data holdings, and a list of the sources of the personal health information.

-1.8 Policy and Procedures for Limiting Agent Access to and Use of Personal Health Information
+3.8 Policy and Procedures for Limiting Agent Access to and Use of Personal Health Information

-Limiting Agent Access to and Use of Personal Health Information Policy
+3.8.1 Limiting Agent Access to and Use of Personal Health Information Policy

-CCN has developed and implemented a policy ("Limiting Agent Access to and Use of Personal Health Information") that restricts access and use of personal health information on a "need to know" basis (when access is required in the performance of an agent's employment, contractual or other relationship with CCN).
-The Privacy Officer is responsible for determining which CCN agents are granted permission to access or use personal health information.
-Agents are required to comply with this policy and notify CCN at the first reasonable opportunity if an agent breaches or believes there may have been a breach of this policy or CCN procedures.
+CorHealth has developed and implemented a policy, "Limiting Agent Access to and Use of Personal Health Information", that restricts access and use of personal health information on a "need to know" basis, as is required in the performance of their employment, contractual, or other relationship with CorHealth.
+The Privacy Officer is responsible for determining which CorHealth agents are granted permission to access or use personal health information.
+Agents are required to comply with this policy and notify CorHealth at the first reasonable opportunity if an agent breaches or believes there may have been a breach of this policy or CorHealth procedures.

 The policy sets out the procedures for the Privacy Officer's approval of agent access and use of personal health information.
-Upon the commencement of an agent's relationship with CCN, the Privacy Officer, in consultation with agent's manager, will determine whether or not to grant the agent access to the CCN system that involves personal health information.
-This system is the main CCN application or Wait Time Information System (WTIS-CCN), into which personal health information is entered by hospitals and where it resides for the purposes of reporting and analysis.
-The policy sets out the narrowly defined purposes for which access to and use of personal health information may be granted - namely, to aid Data Clerks and Regional Cardiac Care Coordinators at participating CCN hospitals, to correct or verify patient information entered into the database, and to prepare advisory reports for hospitals and the Ministry of Health and Long Term Care.
-Under the policy, agents with access to the CCN Cardiac and Vascular Registry may only use personal health information in the CCN Cardiac and Vascular Registry if deidentified and/or aggregate data will not serve the purpose, and to use as little personal health information as possible when de-identified and/or aggregate data will not serve the purpose.
+Upon the commencement of an agent's relationship with CorHealth, the Privacy Officer, in consultation with agent's manager, will determine whether to grant the agent access to the CorHealth system that involves personal health information.
+This system is the main CorHealth application or Wait Time Information System (WTIS-CCN), into which personal health information is entered by hospitals and where it resides for the purposes of reporting and analysis.
+The policy sets out the narrowly defined purposes for which access to and use of personal health information may be granted, namely to aid Data Clerks and Regional Cardiac Care Coordinators at participating CorHealth hospitals to correct or verify patient information entered into the database, and to prepare advisory reports for hospitals and the Ministry of Health and Long Term Care.
+Under the policy, agents with access to the CorHealth Cardiac and Vascular Registry may only use personal health information in the CorHealth Cardiac and Vascular Registry if de-identified and/or aggregate data will not serve the purpose, and to use as little personal health information as possible when de-identified and/or aggregate data will not serve the purpose.

-Each CCN database is unitary, meaning that it is not compartmentalized.
-Agents who require access to and use of personal health information will have access to the entire database in order to create comprehensive reports, to help hospitals with entry, and/or to verify and correct patient information.
-As such, CCN does not segregate agents by level of access.
-All agents granted access to the CCN Cardiac and Vascular Registry have full rights to modify data as required for the correction of records.
+Each CorHealth database is unitary, meaning that it is not compartmentalized.
+Agents who require access to and use of personal health information will have access to the entire database to create comprehensive reports, to help hospitals with data entry, and/or to verify and correct patient information.
+As such, CorHealth does not segregate agents by level of access.
+All agents granted access to the CorHealth Cardiac and Vascular Registry have full rights to modify data as required for the correction of records.
 However, both data holdings are separate and as such having access to the cardiac data holding does not grant one access to the vascular data holding and vice versa.
-CCN will contact the IPC should any part of this policy change.
+CorHealth will contact the IPC should any part of this policy change.